shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 In WebGL 1 texture image data and sampling information (which tells GPU how to read the image data) are both stored in texture objects.
 It can be annoying when we want to read from the same texture twice but with a different method (say, linear filtering vs nearest filtering) because we need to have two texture objects.
-But, with sampler objects, we can separate these two concepts.
+With sampler objects, we can separate these two concepts.
 We can have one texture object and two different sampler objects.
 This will result in a change in how our engine organize textures.

 Here's an example:

 ```javascript